 Limiting the Federal Government's Fiscal Exposure by Better Managing Climate Change Risks

-Climate change is a complex, crosscutting issue that poses risks to many environmental and economic systemsincluding agriculture, infrastructure, ecosystems, and human healthand presents a significant financial risk to the federal government.
-Among other impacts, climate change could threaten coastal areas with rising sea levels, alter agricultural productivity, and increase the intensity and frequency of severe weather events.
-As observed by the United States Global Change Research Program (USGCRP), the impacts and costliness of weather disastersresulting from floods, drought, and other events such as tropical cycloneswill increase in significance as what are considered rare events become more common and intense due to climate change.
-In addition, less acute changes in the climate, such as sea level rise, could also result in significant long-term impacts.
-According to the National Research Council (NRC)the principal operating agency of the National Academy of Sciences and the National Academy of Engineeringalthough the exact details cannot be predicted with certainty, there is a clear scientific understanding that climate change poses serious risks to human society and many of the physical and ecological systems upon which society depends, with the specific impacts of concern, and the relative likelihood of those impacts, varying significantly from place to place and over time.
+Climate change is considered by many to be a complex, crosscutting issue that poses risks to many environmental and economic systems—including agriculture, infrastructure, ecosystems, and human health—and presents a significant financial risk to the federal government.
+Among other reported impacts, climate change could threaten coastal areas with rising sea levels, alter agricultural productivity, and increase the intensity and frequency of severe weather events.
+As observed by the United States Global Change Research Program (USGCRP), the impacts and costs of weather disasters—resulting from floods, droughts, and other events—will increase in significance as what are considered “rare” events become more common and intense due to climate change.
+In addition, less acute changes, such as sea level rise, could also result in significant long-term impacts.
+According to the National Research Council (NRC), although the exact details cannot be predicted with certainty, there is a clear scientific understanding that climate change poses serious risks to human society and many of the physical and ecological systems upon which society depends, with the specific impacts of concern, and the relative likelihood of those impacts, varying significantly from place to place and over time.

-Furthermore, according to NRC and USGCRP the nations vulnerability can be reduced by limiting the magnitude of climate change through actions to limit greenhouse gas emissions.
-GAO recognizes that (1) the federal government has a number of efforts underway to decrease domestic greenhouse gas emissions and (2) the success of greenhouse gas emissions reduction efforts depends in large part on cooperative international efforts.
-However, limiting the federal governments fiscal exposure to climate change risks will present a challenge no matter the outcome of domestic and international efforts to reduce emissions, in part because greenhouse gases already in the atmosphere will continue altering the climate system for many decades, according to NRC and USGCRP.
+Furthermore, according to NRC and USGCRP, the nation’s vulnerability can be reduced by limiting the magnitude of climate change through actions to limit greenhouse gas emissions.
+We recognize that (1) the federal government has a number of efforts underway to decrease domestic greenhouse gas emissions, and (2) the success of greenhouse gas emissions reduction efforts depends in large part on cooperative international efforts.
+However, limiting the federal government’s fiscal exposure to climate change risks will present a challenge no matter the outcome of domestic and international efforts to reduce emissions, in part because greenhouse gases already in the atmosphere will continue altering the climate system for many decades, according to NRC and USGCRP.

-Thomas R. Karl, Jerry M. Melillo, and Thomas C. Peterson, eds.
-Global Climate Change Impacts in the United States, (Cambridge University Press: 2009).
-This document, referred to as the 2009 National Climate Assessment, is in the process of being updated.
+Melillo, Jerry M., Terese (T.C.)
+Richmond, and Gary W. Yohe, eds., Climate Change Impacts in the United States: The Third National Climate Assessment, U.S. Global Change Research Program (Washington, D.C.: U.S. Government Printing Office, May 2014).
 USGCRP coordinates and integrates the activities of 13 federal agencies that conduct research on changes in the global environment and their implications for society.
-USGCRP began as a presidential initiative in 1989 and was codified in the Global Change Research Act of 1990 [Pub.
-L. No. 101-606, § 103 (1990)].
-USGCRP-participating agencies are the Departments of Agriculture, Commerce, Defense, Energy, Interior, Health and Human Services, State, and Transportation; the U.S. Agency for International Development, the Environmental Protection Agency, the National Aeronautics and Space Administration, the National Science Foundation, and the Smithsonian Institution.
+USGCRP began as a presidential initiative in 1989 and was codified in the Global Change Research Act of 1990 (Pub.
+L. No. 101-606, § 103 (1990)).
+USGCRP-participating agencies are the Departments of Agriculture, Commerce, Defense, Energy, Interior, Health and Human Services, State, and Transportation; the U.S. Agency for International Development; the Environmental Protection Agency; the National Aeronautics and Space Administration; the National Science Foundation; and the Smithsonian Institution.

-NRC, Committee on Americas Climate Choices, Americas Climate Choices (Washington, D.C.: 2011).
+NRC is the principal operating agency of the National Academy of Sciences and the National Academy of Engineering.
+NRC, Committee on America’s Climate Choices, America’s Climate Choices (Washington, D.C.: 2011).
 See also NRC, Climate Change: Evidence, Impacts, and Choices.
-Answers to common questions about the science of climate change.
-(Washington, D.C.: 2012).
-For more information about NRCs recent reports on climate change at http://www.globalchange.gov/what-we-do/assessment (last accessed Jan.
-25, 2013).
+Answers to common questions about the science of climate change (Washington, D.C.: 2012).
+For more information about NRC’s recent reports on climate change, click here.

 In the atmosphere, greenhouse gases absorb and reemit radiation within the thermal infrared range of the electromagnetic spectrum.
-This is the fundamental cause of the greenhouse effect, or the warming of Earths atmosphere.
-In order of their prevalence by volume, the primary greenhouse gases are water vapor (H2O), CO2, methane (CH4), nitrous oxide (N2O), and ozone (O3).
+This is the fundamental cause of the greenhouse effect, or the warming of Earth’s atmosphere.
+In order of their prevalence by volume, the primary greenhouse gases are water vapor, carbon dioxide, methane, nitrous oxide, and ozone.

 The focus of this high-risk area may evolve over time to the extent that federal climate change programs and policies change.